 The Cosmetic Ingredient Review (CIR) Expert Panel noted that these crosslinked alkyl acrylates are macromolecules that are not expected to pass through the stratum corneum of the skin, so significant dermal absorption is not expected.
 Therefore, topically applied cosmetics are not expected to result in systemic or reproductive and developmental toxicity or to have genotoxic or carcinogenic effects upon use The Panel noted that cosmetic products containing these ingredients are reportedly used around the eyes, on the lips, and on other mucous membranes.
 Thus, crosslinked alkyl acrylates could be absorbed systemically through the relatively moist in stratum cornea of the conjunctiva, lips, and other mucous membranes, and through ingestion when applied to the lips.
 However, the Panel noted that any absorption through healthy intact mucous membranes is likely to be not significant, primarily because of the relatively large molecular sizes.
-Furthermore, the chemically inert cosmetic ingredients.
+Furthermore, the chemically inert nature of the polymers precludes degradation to smaller absorbable species.